numinix/paypal_rest_api/README.md

 ## Integrated sign-up (ISU)

-Zen Cart's admin exposes a **Complete PayPal setup** button that launches PayPal's integrated sign-up (ISU) experience.
-The helper posts the store's metadata to PayPal, opens the hosted onboarding flow in a new window, and then routes the merchant back through `admin/paypalr_integrated_signup.php` so the module can finish configuration.
+Zen Cart's admin exposes a **Complete PayPal setup** button that now opens the Numinix onboarding portal.
+The bridge script collects your storefront metadata, generates a tracking reference and redirects administrators to [numinix.com](https://www.numinix.com/) where the secure PayPal flow runs.
+Once onboarding finishes, the portal returns administrators to the Payment Modules page so they can paste the issued credentials into the module configuration.

 ### Prerequisites

 * Install the module and apply the required `order_total` notifier patch.
 * Populate the storefront metadata that ISU sends to PayPal (store name, owner name, and owner email address) from Zen Cart's configuration.
-* Provide PayPal partner credentials for both sandbox and live environments without committing secrets to version control.
-Use either `includes/local/paypal_partner_credentials.php` (not shipped in the plugin package) or set environment variables:
-  * `PAYPAL_PARTNER_CLIENT_ID_SANDBOX` / `PAYPAL_PARTNER_CLIENT_SECRET_SANDBOX`
-  * `PAYPAL_PARTNER_CLIENT_ID_LIVE` / `PAYPAL_PARTNER_CLIENT_SECRET_LIVE`
+* Ensure the store can establish outbound HTTPS requests so the onboarding portal can load successfully.

 ### Sandbox versus live

 The module chooses the sandbox or live onboarding flow based on the **PayPal Server** setting (`MODULE_PAYMENT_PAYPALR_SERVER`).
 Sandbox flows let you test onboarding without touching production accounts.
-Live onboarding requires production partner credentials and writes the resulting merchant credentials back to your configuration (via the helper's `paypalr_isu` session data) once PayPal redirects to Zen Cart.
+Live onboarding uses the production PayPal environment managed by Numinix and returns credentials that you enter manually.

 ### Partner attribution and redirects

-PayPal requires partners to identify themselves whenever merchants onboard.
-The helper injects the partner attribution header automatically and sets both return and cancel URLs so PayPal can route the merchant back to `admin/paypalr_integrated_signup.php?action=return` or `action=cancel`.
-After a successful return the helper verifies the onboarding status, stores the newly issued merchant credentials, and finally redirects the administrator to the Payment Modules page.
+The bridge forwards the partner attribution header automatically and includes the admin Payment Modules URL as the `redirect_url` parameter.
+When the portal finishes onboarding it redirects to `admin/paypalr_integrated_signup.php?action=return`, which then routes administrators back to the module configuration page with a status message.
+If the portal is closed early, `action=cancel` is triggered instead so the admin sees a reminder that onboarding was not completed.

 ## Partner credential packaging guidance